JetBrains/mps-coderules/docs/content/language.md

 ### Language Aspect

-Code rules are defined in tables, which are root concepts of language `jetbrains.mps.lang.coderules`.
+Coderules are defined in tables, which are root concepts of language `jetbrains.mps.lang.coderules`.
 Rule tables and other related roots should be created in a language’s aspect model corresponding to the specific kind of analysis performed.
 The language `jetbrains.mps.lang.typechecking` declares the aspect `types`.

 ### Root concepts